uvarc/rc-website/content/userinfo/rivanna/software/alphafold.md

 ## Launch script `run`

-For your convenience, we have prepared a launch script `run` that takes care of the Singularity command and the database paths, since these are unlikely to be customized.
+For your convenience, we have prepared a launch script `run` that takes care of the Singularity command and the database paths, since these are unlikely to change.
+If you do need to customize anything please use the full Singularity command in the previous section.

+# SLURM Script

 Please copy and paste the following as a template for your SLURM script.

 ```
 #!/bin/bash
 #SBATCH -A mygroup      # your allocation account